 - 4 cups whole milk

-- Remove the dumplings from the freezer and let them thaw enough that you can separate them.
-Leaving the parchment paper between the dough sheets, remove 10 dough sheets from the box.
-Place a damp paper towel or kitchen towel on top of the sheets to keep the edges from drying out.
-(See note section for thawing tip.)
+- Remove the pastry strips from the freezer and let them thaw enough that you can separate them.
+Remove ten dough sheets from the box, leaving the parchment paper between the dough sheets.
+Place a damp paper towel or kitchen towel on the sheets to keep the edges from drying out.
+(See note section for a thawing tip.)

 - Place the chicken stock into a large pot.
 Heat on medium-high heat until it comes to a boil.